Unaudited Financial Statements Announcement For The Financial Year Ended 30 June 2017

-The Group's non-current assets increased from S$10.9 million as at 31 December 2015 to S$11.0 million as at 31 December 2016 mainly due to increase in refundable deposits for new outlets, offset by a decrease in property, plant and equipment due to the impairment provision on non-performing outlets.
+The Group's non-current assets increased by S$0.5 million from S$11.0 million as at 31 December 2016 to S$11.5 million as at 30 June 2017 due to an increase in refundable deposits for new outlets, offset by a decrease in property, plant and equipment, as a result of depreciation expenses.

-The Group generated net cash from operating activities before changes in working capital of S$6.7 million in FY2016.
-Net cash generated from working capital amounted to S$0.5 million mainly due to increase in trade and other payables of S$0.3 million, other liabilities of S$0.4 million, amount due to directors of S$0.2 million and partially offset by increase in refundable deposits of S$0.4 million and trade and other receivables of S$0.1 million.
-The Group also paid income tax of S$0.9 million.
-As a result, net cash generated from operating activities was S$6.3 million.
+The Group generated net cash from operating activities before changes in working capital of S$1.6 million.
+Net cash used in working capital amounted to S$1.1 million mainly due to increase in refundable deposits of S$0.4 million, prepayments for the setup of new outlets, franchise development project and implementation of POS of S$0.4 million, decrease in trade and other payables of S$0.4 million and decrease in other liabilities of S$0.3 million.
+This was offset by a decrease in trade and other receivables of S$0.4 million.
+The Group also paid income tax of S$0.4 million.
+As a result, net cash generated from operating activities was approximately S$6,000.

-Net cash used in investing activities amounted to S$2.6 million mainly due to the acquisition of property, plant and equipment and acquisition of equity interest in Beijing Bali Thai from the Company's CEO and Executive Director at an aggregate cash consideration of S$0.6 million.
+Net cash used in investing activities amounted to S$0.6 million due to acquisition of property, plant and equipment for new outlets.

-Net cash used in financing activities of S$2.6 million was mainly attributed to the net proceeds from initial public offering ("IPO") amounting S$6.1 million offset against net payment of dividend to directors S$8.5 million.
+Net cash used in financing activities of S$2.9 million was mainly due to the payment of dividend to the shareholders of the Company.